INSTRUCTIONS AND ADVICE

 Only contact with the owners of the letterbox will allow us to follow your progress and how dispersed all the walkers are.

 To lighten your load, we can take care of small luggage (30 litres maximum) that we will make available to you at “control points” on the route.

-For the 200 BMLD there will be two control points made available where you can leave luggage.
-The first will be at Bois Noir de St. Hilaire de Loulay (67km) and the second one at Mallièvre (133km).
+For the 200 BMLD there will be one control point made available where you can leave luggage.

 Be aware of the luggage size.
 A maximum of 30 litres with no sleeping bag.
 Include clothes, shoes, supplies, batteries etc… In addition a plastic bag for dirty clothes.